tandinomu/nginx-node-redis/README.md

     - web2
 ```
 The compose file defines an application with four services `redis`, `nginx`, `web1` and `web2`.
-When deploying the application, docker compose maps port 80 of the nginx service container to port 80 of the host as specified in the file.
+When deploying the application, Docker compose maps port 80 of the nginx service container to port 80 of the host as specified in the file.

 > ℹ️ **_INFO_**